News hardware PS5: What is the VRR, already available on Xbox, which makes games more beautiful and fluid?

 While you always have to watch for restocking to have your next-generation console, the PS5 continues to improve discreetly, to the delight of fans who already own a copy.
 This time, it’s time for PlayStation to welcome VRR, technology that makes games smoother and smoother.
 How does it work exactly?
 In what condition is it compatible with your gear?

 In the world of video games, we sometimes get lost in acronyms.
-The VRR, what is this ultra-modern thing again?
+The VRR, what is this ultra-modern thing once more?
 So no, it’s not an iteration of virtual reality – VR – but the “variable refresh rate”, a technology used to obtain a sharper and more fluid image on your favorite video games.
-We’re telling you about it because it’s coming to PS5 this week (no specific date).
+We’re telling you regarding it because it’s coming to PS5 this week (no specific date).
 Sony has just formalized the news on his site.
 A very good thing for owners of the latest PlayStation, which is actually only catching up on the Xbox Series, where VRR has been available for a long time.
 And this is even more the case on PC, with Nvidia’s G-sync and AMD’s Freesync which have largely proven themselves in this area.

 On PS5, the variable refresh rate will make its debut through an update, becoming an option to be activated or deactivated in the video settings.
 So even though PlayStation has already unveiled a list of 14 jeux which will support VRR in “the next few weeks” thanks to a patch, it will be possible to leave the technology active regardless of the current title.
 Everything can have beneficial effects on apps that are not immediately officially compatible.
 “If you see any display issues, you can disable the option at any time” therefore warns Sony, stating that your TV, the active title or the visual mode in full play can vary the result on the screen.
 Regardless, the list released by PlayStation plans to grow, with even games taking advantage of VRR in the future “as soon as they’re released.”
 We’re not going to say no!